-We have presented the development of a data assimilating model of the EAC region and assessed the performance of the corresponding reanalysis over a 2-year period.
+- 15 We have presented the development of a data assimilating model of the EAC region and assessed the performance of the corresponding reanalysis over a 2-year period.
 We use an advanced variational data assimilation scheme to integrate a state-of-the-art coastal ocean model with an unprecedented observational data for the southeast Australian region.
 We show that the free-running numerical model reproduces the long-term mean surface and subsurface ocean properties and represents the eddying circulation as expressed by the sea surface variability well.
-For the reanalysis, we show that the SSH and SST have mean RMS residuals with the observations of 7cm and 0.4° C. The RMS residual profile for temperature has a subsurface maximum of 1° C for Argo float observations, 1.4° C for ocean glider observations and 1.7° C for XBT observations.
+For the reanalysis, we show that the SSH and SST have - 20 mean RMS residuals with the observations of 7.6cm and 0.4° C. The RMS residual profile for temperature has a subsurface maximum of 0.9° C for Argo float observations, 0.9° C for ocean glider observations and 0.8° C for XBT observations.
 Surface and subsurface velocity observations from HF radar, shelf and offshore moorings match well with complex correlations between 0.8-1 in the upper 500m.
-The reanalysis has an RMS residual in potential density with independent (non-assimilated) shipboard CTD cast observations of under 0.2 kgm-3 throughout the water column.

-The performance of the reanalysis is dependent on prior assumptions of the model background and observation error covariances and we show that the prior and diagnosed model and observation uncertainties are consistent.
-This indicates that the assimilation configuration is well specified such that the model can be adjusted to represent the observations and provide an ocean state estimate with significant reduction in the difference between the observations and the model, given model and observation uncertainty.
-This rigorously tuned system is achieved through processing of the observations to eliminate fine-scale processes not resolved by the model, and through careful specification of the prior observation and model background uncertainties.

-Not only does the reanalysis provide a good match with observations, it is the first reanalysis of the EAC region that resolves the continental shelf along southeast Australia (BRAN3 has a resolution of 10km (Oke et al., 2013), the shelf is 15km wide at its narrowest point) and the first high-resolution reanalysis of the region that uses the model physics to adjust the model in a dynamically consistent way (Zavala-Garay et al. (2012) has a resolution of 18-30km).
-Furthermore, it is the first attempt to assimilate such a variety of observations in the region, including observations from moorings on and off the continental shelf, a coastal HF radar array and ocean gliders.
+The reanalysis has an RMS residual in potential density with independent (non-assimilated) shipboard CTD cast observations of under 0.2 kgm-3 throughout the water column. - 25 The performance of the reanalysis is dependent on prior assumptions of the model background and observation error covariances.
+We processed the observations to be assimilated to eliminate fine-scale processes not resolved by the model, and carefully specified the prior observation and model background uncertainties.
+Overall, the prior uncertainty assumptions are considered reasonable and the assimilation achieves reduced analysis uncertainty by reduction of the cost function for each assimilation interval - 30 Not only does the reanalysis provide a good fit to observations, it is the first reanalysis of the EAC region that resolves the continental shelf along southeast Australia (BRAN3 has a resolution of 10km (Oke et al., 2013), the shelf is 15km wide at its narrowest point) and the first high-resolution reanalysis of the region that uses the model physics to adjust the model in a dynamically consistent way (Zavala-Garay et al. (2012) has a resolution of 18-30km).
+Furthermore, it is the first attempt to assimilate such a wide variety of observations in the region, including observations from moorings on and off the continental shelf, a coastal HF radar array and ocean gliders.
 The high-resolution and dynamic-consistency of the reanalysis mean that it has the potential to provide a marked improvement in our ability to capture important circulation dynamics in the EAC.

 The reanalysis is being used to study the 3-dimensional structure of the current and the processes that drive its separation from the coast and eddy formation.
 Several modelling studies of coastal regions in south-eastern Australia are making use of the reanalysis for boundary forcing.
 Output from the adjoint model integrations performed in each assimilation interval is being used to directly assess the impact of specific observations on the estimates of circulation dynamics of interest.
-Through this we hope to understand which observations are most effective at improving our state-estimates and which locations are most effective to observe, providing valuable information on how we might improve the observing system to ultimately improve prediction.
+Through this we hope to understand which observations are most effective at improving our state-estimates and which locations are most effective to observe, providing valuable information on how we might improve the observing system to ultimately improve